Outlift: Intermediate Bulking

 We know how to take a great physique and make it greater.

 9 times out of 9.1, intermediate lifters stop gaining muscle because they stop getting stronger.
 Now, I don't mean "stronger" in the powerlifter sense.
 I'm not talking about how much you can squat, bench, and deadlift for a single.
 You can get stronger at any lift, stronger in any rep range.

 Now, that might sound quite a lot like StrongLifts or Starting Strength, where they help people get stronger at sets of 5.
 And it is like that.
 That's exactly the right idea.
 Except there are a few key differences:

 - We're going to get you stronger in rep ranges that are better for muscle hypertrophy.
 So it's a strength training program that spends less time with sets of 5, more time with sets of 9.

 - We're going to use lifts that are better for improving your general strength and aesthetics.
 For some weird reason, and I can't figure out why, most strength training programs are rooted in powerlifting, so they use lifts that are designed for sport, not for gaining size and strength.

 - This isn’t a minimalist program.
 We'll teach you how to find your weak links and turn them into strengths.
 We'll also teach you how to identify your strengths so that you can double down on them.
 We do that with assistance and accessory lifts.

 The program is built atop the principle of progressive overload.
 We're going to help you add pounds to the bar (strength), add reps to your sets (strength endurance), and add sets to your workout (work capacity).
-That's what's going to get your gains flowing again.
+That's what will break the dam and get your river of gains flowing again.

 Pound by pound, you're going to become fearsomely strong at the big compound lifts.
 Perhaps better still, this will be the type of strength that you can see.